-- the deposition of five current employees identified by Plaintiffs; - the production of relevant structured compensation data; - the production of responsive documents from five current employees identified by Plaintiffs: - the production of the following specific categories of documents: - i. all documents sent to and received from WMS; - ii. all written agreements or contracts with Agri-Stats, Inc. and/or Express Markets, Inc.; - iii. all Pilgrim's contracts with labor unions executed during the Settlement Class Period; - iv. all documents produced to, and received from, the Joint Poultry Industry Human Resources Council, National Chicken Council, and U.S. Poultry & Egg Association that reference compensation; - v. any documents that have been or will be produced to the Department of Justice by Pilgrim's regarding any investigation regarding compensation, so long as the agency consents or does not object to the production or the Court orders the production. - the authentication of documents produced by Pilgrim's; and - assistance with Plaintiffs' efforts to obtain phone records from third-party carriers.
+- ii. all Simmons's contracts with labor unions executed during the Settlement Class Period; - iii. any documents that have been or will be produced to the Department of Justice by Simmons prior to the resolution of this Action against all Defendants in connection with any investigation regarding any form or component of compensation, so long as the agency consents or does not object to the production or the Court orders the production; - the authentication of documents produced by Simmons; and - assistance with Plaintiffs' efforts to obtain phone records from third-party carriers.